-80 Years On, Dominicans And Haitians Revisit Painful Memories Of 'Parsley Massacre'
+80 Years On, Dominicans And Haitians Revisit Painful Memories Of Parsley Massacre'

 A complicated history

 The Dominican Republic has the peculiarity of celebrating its independence not from a colonial power, but from Haiti, which ruled the entire island of Hispaniola for 22 years in the early 19th century.
-But the Dominican Republic won independence a second time — in 1865, after the Dominican Restoration War, in which Haiti helped the Dominican Republic fight against Spain.
-A monument near the border (above), in the Dominican town of Capotillo, celebrates the start of that war.
+But the Dominican Republic won independence a second time — in 1865, after the Dominican Restoration War, in which Haiti helped the Dominican Republic fight Spain.
+A monument near the border, in the Dominican town of Capotillo, celebrates the start of that war.

 Encouraging dialogue

-Regino Martinez, a Jesuit priest based in the Dominican border city of Dajabon, believes that more dialogue about the 1937 massacre would help Dominican-Haitian relations — which remain tense today.
-He's involved in an annual commemoration of the massacre in Dajabon called Border of Lights, organized by a group of international scholars and activists, including many Dominicans and Haitian-Americans.
+Regino Martinez, a Jesuit priest based in the Dominican border city of Dajabon, believes that dialogue about the 1937 massacre would help Dominican-Haitian relations — which remain tense today.
+He is involved in an annual commemoration of the massacre in Dajabon called Border of Lights, organized by a group of international scholars and activists, including many Dominicans and Haitian-Americans.

 'Dominicans and Haitians fell in love then, just like today'

-A portrait of Paulina Recio, 84, and her late husband hangs in her living room in Restauración, Dominican Republic.
+Paulina Recio, 84, keeps a portrait of her and her late husband in her living room in Restauración, Dominican Republic.
 Paulina is half-Dominican, half-Haitian.
 "Dominicans and Haitians fell in love then, just like today," she says.
 When she grew up in Restauración, she says, it was a completely Haitian town.
-"Dominicans didn't live here, it was Haitians," she says.
+"Dominicans didn't live here, it was Haitians."

 Part of Trujillo's "Dominicanization" process after the massacre involved bringing new Dominican settlers and infrastructure to towns on the border.
 Another was replacing place names, which often were in French or Haitian Creole, to patriotic-sounding names in Spanish.
 A new province in the Dominican northwest was named Liberator.